rmsk2/githubbkp/README.md

 If backing up a mobile notifier instance is not desired it is easy to remove this functionality from the code.

-At a certain time the `mobilenotifier` API was not available.
-This caused an exception in that part of the program which performs the `mobilenotifier` backup.
-While handling the exception another API method was called which caused an additional exception in the exception handler.
+In a previous version the following problem occurred if the `mobilenotifier` API was not available.
+The unavailability caused an exception in that part of the program which performs the `mobilenotifier` backup.
+The exception was thrown after the GitHub backup had already been successfully finished and while handling it another `mobilenotifier`
+API method was called which caused an additional exception in the exception handler.
 This in turn prevented that the e-mail which was intended to report the error was sent.
 As the software was running in a Kubernetes cluster the pod was restarted because it seemingly had crashed.
-As a consequence of that the GitHub backup was performed again and after that the pod crashed again, because the `mobilenotifier` API was still unreachable.
+As a consequence of that the GitHub backup was performed again, because a new backup is performed each time the program restarts.
+But as the `mobilenotifier` API was still unreachable the pod crashed again when attempting to do a
+`mobilenotifier` backup.
 And this was repeated over and over.
 Kubernetes did not treat this as a crash loop.
 I guess the reason for this was that the GitHub backup takes about a minute and due to that Kubernetes simply assumed that the pod was restarted successfully.

-I added a counter to the software which is incremented each time the program is terminated by an exception.
-This counter is evaluated at program start and immediately ends the program if a given threshold of consecutive crashes is reached which hopefully is detected as a crash loop by Kubernetes.
-The counter takes the form of a simple file called
+In order to remedy this situation I added a counter to the software which is incremented each time the program is terminated by an exception.
+This counter is evaluated at program start and the program immediately ends if a given threshold of consecutive crashes is reached, which in turn is assumed to be detected as a crash loop by Kubernetes.
+But even if
+Kubernetes does not stop to reinstantiate the pod this approach still prevents that the GitHub API is called excessively often.

-`crash_counter` in the `OUT_PATH` directory which contains the number of consecutive crashes as a UTF-8 encoded string.
+The counter takes the form of a simple file called `crash_counter` in the `OUT_PATH` directory which contains the number of consecutive crashes as a UTF-8 encoded string.
 You have to delete this file in order to reenable normal startup.
 The counter is reset to 0 if a backup could be performed successfully.